-The Bank of America® Platinum Visa® Business Credit Card is a no-frills business credit card with no annual fee and a solid sign-up bonus that can put an easy $200 in your pocket.
+The Bank of America® Platinum Visa® Business Credit Card is a no-frills business credit card with no annual fee and a solid sign-up bonus.

 Alas, the Platinum Visa® Business Credit Card isn’t perfect.
 It lacks an ongoing rewards program, meaning there’s no way to earn a return on your spending once the sign-up bonus period ends.
 And beyond a basic cash flow management system and some common Visa®-backed benefits, it offers no deal-sweetening perks.